-Greenwood Beach is the beach along a public park in Tiburon.
+Greenwood Beach is the beach shoreline area along a public park in Tiburon.
 The project site was historically a larger, wider barrier beach that sheltered a non-tidal salt marsh with shallow seasonal ponds.
-The shoreline now includes:
+Today, the shoreline includes:

 - Broad intertidal mudflats

 - Two small pocket beaches, surrounded by old bay fill and shoreline armoring